What is Customer Advocacy?

 Customer advocacy is a deliberate strategy where companies identify their happiest customers and provide them with tools, incentives, and opportunities to promote the brand.

-Unlike brand advocacy — which is organic and customer-initiated — customer advocacy is company-initiated.
+Unlike brand advocacy.
+Which is organic and customer-initiated.
+Customer advocacy is company-initiated.
 You’re building a program that systematically turns promoters into a marketing channel.
 Think referral programs, customer advisory boards, case study participation, review campaigns, and community ambassador programs.

 Influitive’s benchmark report found that companies with formal customer advocacy programs see 2x higher customer retention, 40% higher win rates on referred deals, and 25% lower cost per acquisition.
 The investment in advocacy programs pays for itself multiple times over.